shricodev/insta-cron-post-automation/README.md

 ## 💬 Logging

 The application logs detailed information about events and errors.
-You can view the logs in the `logs/activity.log` file.
+You can view the logs in the `logs/post-activity.log` and `logs/shell-error.log` file.
 Also, you can view the success and error logs for each post in the `data/success.json` and `data/error.json` files respectively.

 ## Show your support